tinymce/tinymce-docs/_includes/integrations/react-quick-start.md

         <script src="/path/to/tinymce.min.js"></script>
         ```

-        To do this with create-react-app, add the script tag to `./public/index.html`.
+        To use the independently sourced {{site.productname}} with create-react-app, add the script tag to `./public/index.html`.

         Normally the tinymce distribution would be put in the `public` folder
         and referenced using the URL `%PUBLIC_URL%/tinymce/tinymce.min.js`, such as: